-Leaving a steady job to become an IT contractor – or an IT consultant – can be nerve-wracking.
-As with anything, though, there’s plenty you can do before you become a contractor that can help make the transition a little easier.
+Leaving a steady job to become an IT consultant - or an IT contractor - can be nerve-wracking.
+As with anything, though, there’s plenty you can do before you become an it contractor that can help make the transition a little easier.

-So if you’re ready to go it alone, but aren’t sure exactly where to begin, here are five things you need to consider before you become a freelance IT contractor or consultant.
+of everything you need to know about becoming an IT contractor (or consultant!).
+So if you’re ready to go it alone, but aren’t sure exactly where to begin, here are five things you need to consider before you become a freelance IT consultant.

 1. A financial safety net